-- Direct and indirect impact on LWS within and near the site and indirect impacts on Holme Pit SSSI and Attenborough Gravel Pits SSSI must be considered. - High archaeological potential to be managed, including use of metal detector on conveyor belt - Consideration of Landscape Character Assessment, Policy Zone recommendation: 'Enhance' - emphasis should be to improve existing features which may not be currently well- managed or where existing features are of good quality but could be of greater benefit if improved. - Appropriate bird surveys should be undertaken including the potential effects on birds associated with the SSSI.
+- Direct and indirect impact on LWS within and near the site and indirect impacts on Holme Pit SSSI and Attenborough Gravel Pits SSSI must be considered. - Consideration of the impact on the Green Belt - Potential impacts on the Trent Valley Green Infrastructure Corridor - Potential impacts on Attenborough Nature Reserve - High archaeological potential to be managed through appropriate survey methods, including use of metal detector on conveyor belt

-- Permanent impact on the setting of the Clifton Hall Registered Park and Garden. - Expert assessment of the Clifton Hall Registered Park and Garden and the preparation and implementation of a Conservation Management Plan to improve the condition and management of the heritage asset to provide appropriate mitigation. - Potential impacts on designated heritage assets within Barton-In-Fabis, Attenborough and Clifton.
+- Consideration of Landscape Character Assessment, Policy Zone recommendation: 'Enhance' - emphasis should be to improve existing features which may not be currently well- managed or where existing features are of good quality but could be of greater benefit if improved. - Appropriate bird surveys should be undertaken including the potential effects on birds associated with the SSSI. - Permanent impact on the setting of the Clifton Hall Registered Park and Garden. - Expert assessment of the Clifton Hall Registered Park and Garden and the preparation and implementation of a Conservation Management Plan to improve the condition and management of the heritage asset to provide appropriate mitigation. - Potential impacts on designated heritage assets within Barton-In-Fabis, Attenborough and Clifton.